oliviersamson/Muck-BugFixes/README.md

 - Fix bug where workbench texture is not the same between the craftable workbench and the workbench associated with the wood cutter
 - Fix bug where mob attack is delayed right after spawning
 - Fix bug where the last attack received before dying isn't counted for the "Damage Received" stat at the end of game
-- Fix bug where a black fade appears in the sky of the main menu environment when coming back from a game
 - Fix bug where changing resolution doesn't seem to save the new resolution properly (even though it is correctly applied)